vishnupadmanabhan/articles/_posts/2016-05-22-why-you-arent-losing-weight.md

 There are many techniques and therapies in the market but as long as you are not overly obese, you don't need those.
 All you need is to understand how body works, have some patience and a lot of will power.

 ### My story
 Like many others, I was a guy with a perfect weight during my school days.
 I was not athletic, but I had enough workout to keep myself trim and fit.
 I loved eating, but when you are young, your metabolism works on an overdrive mode.
-Because of this, even though I did not have much workout other than occassional sports we played in school, I was a fairly fit and healthy guy.
+Because of this, even though I did not have much workout other than occasional sports we played in school, I was a fairly fit and healthy guy.

 First time I felt I was putting on weight was during the first year of my college life.
 I stayed in hostel for four years of my college.
 This meant more freedom.
 In addition to having calorie heavy meals at the mess, I used to go out with my friends to have milkshake and ice-cream.
 Hostel food was mostly fried items with lot of fat content, add ice-cream to it and you have a perfect recipe for weight gain.